 People who tend to suffer from sinus problems and chronic colds frequently are prone to witness early graying of hairs.
 Besides, there are other medical conditions as well that can trigger pigmentation loss in the hair follicles.
-Such conditions include hormonal imbalance, vitamin B12 deficiency and thyroid issues.
+Such conditions include hormonal imbalance, vitamin B12 deficiency, and thyroid issues.
 These are some of the situations that not only affect health negatively but also lead to gray hair showing up at a younger age than usual.

 - Lack of proper nutrition

 To optimize your overall health and wellbeing, it is essential that you take utmost care of your nutrition intake.
 Failing to do so will take a toll on your health as well as skin and hair.
 Moreover, melanin production is also dependant on proper nutrition and protein supplements.
-Furthermore, if your daily diet lacks in iron, copper and iodine, melanin is likely to fall much below acceptable levels, resulting in gray hairs.
+Furthermore, if your daily diet lacks in iron, copper, and iodine, melanin is likely to fall much below acceptable levels, resulting in gray hairs.

-The are a number of external factors that contribute to the graying of hair at an early age.
-Examples include changing climate, pollution, and the usage of chemical based hair dyes and shampoos.
+There are a number of external factors that contribute to the graying of hair at an early age.
+Examples include changing the climate, pollution, and the usage of chemical based hair dyes and shampoos.
 Such factors can speed up the process of aging and the first sign to show up is gray hair.
 There are other causes too, such as an unclean scalp and the excessive use of an electric hair dryer and hair irons.
 Overdose of caffeine may be held responsible too.

 Treatments to get rid of gray hair